-Driveway approaches shall receive a right-of-way permit for construction to ensure the approaches have been designed and located to conform with the City's spacing and design standards in accordance with 10-35-2-12-B. [Condition 34]
+Driveway approaches shall receive a right-of-way permit for construction to ensure the approaches have been designed and located to conform with the City's spacing and design standards in accordance with 10-35-2-12-B. [Condition]

 - B. Driveways.
-Driveways shall meet the following standards, subject to review and approval by the Public Works Director: - 1.
-Driveways for single family residences shall have a width of not less than ten (10) feet and not more than twenty-four (24) feet.
+Driveways shall meet the following standards, subject to review and approval by the Public Works Director: - Driveways for single family residences shall have a width of not less than ten (10) feet and not more than twenty-four (24) feet.
 Driveways leading to covered parking should be not less than 20 feet in depth from the property line to the structure. - 2.
 Driveways shall have a minimum width of ten (10) feet, except where a driveway serves as a fire apparatus lane, in which case city-approved driveway surface of 12 feet minimum width shall be provided within an unrestricted, twenty (20) foot aisle, or as approved by the Fire Code Official. - 3.
 Where a driveway is to provide two-way traffic, the minimum width shall be 18 feet. - 4.
-One-way driveways shall have appropriate signage designating the driveway as a oneway connection.
+One-way driveways shall have appropriate signage designating the driveway as a one-way connection.
 Fire apparatus lanes shall be so marked (parking prohibited). - 5.
 The maximum allowable driveway grade is fifteen (15) percent, except that driveway grades exceeding fifteen (15) percent may be allowed, subject to review and approval by the Public Works Director and Fire Code Official, provided that the applicant has provided an engineered plan for the driveway.
 The plan shall be stamped by a registered geotechnical engineer or civil engineer, and approved by the Public Works Director.

 The proposed street network will feature a private loop road, which intersects Phase 1 streets.
 Access to the single-family lots will be from the looped road.
 The proposed design provides adequate circulation for vehicles, bicycles and pedestrians.
-The driveway access serving Lots 65, 66, 67, and 68 shall be paved a minimum width of 18' wide and shall be signed "no stopping" and "parking prohibited".
-[Condition 36]
+The driveway serving Lots 65, 66, 67, and 68 shall be paved a minimum width of 18' wide and shall be signed "parking prohibited".
+The pedestrian pathway shall be demarcated with either a paint stripe or differing pavement colors or markings.
+With a minimum width of 10' wide meeting the block length criterion.
+[Condition]